adoxa/ansicon/readme.txt

 Limitations
 ===========

-    Line sequences use the window; column sequences use the buffer.
     Tabs are fixed at eight columns.
     The saved position will not be restored correctly if the buffer scrolls.